MFR6340/theenglishextension.org/Young-World-3-(5th-Grade)/unit-2:Friendships.md

 One is never too old to read these classic tales of a hungry bear and his friends in the forest.
 (Lexile: 790L)

 <a href="https://www.bookdepository.com/Winnie-Pooh-Puffin-Modern-Classics-Milne/9780142404676?ref=grid-view&qid=1654274602318&sr=1-2" rel=”nofollow”> Buy on BookDepository</a>
-<a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1039078115" rel=”nofollow”>Buy on Orell Füssli</a>
+<a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1039078115" rel="nofollow">Buy on Orell Füssli</a>

 ## The Yearling